anollipian/markdown-cv/index.md

 - Recruiting Campaigns.
 - One of the main organizers of Experience Sharing Day "https://www.facebook.com/ExperienceSharingDay/"

-f__Member of Kids Education team at Alashanek Ya Balady - Ain Shams University
+__Member of Kids Education team at Alashanek Ya Balady - Ain Shams University
 	`February 2010 - August 2011`
 Working on the skills development and educational enhancement of underprivileged children.